tc39/notes/es6/2013-01/jan-29.md

 STH: A lot of discussion about the interaction of Proxy and Private Names

-…Should we wait for Mark Miller?
+...Should we wait for Mark Miller?

 AWB: Nowhere near consensus on any point of discussion from the mailing list.